kubernetes/ingress-nginx/docs/index.md

 ```
 And add the value "spec.ingressClassName=nginx" in your Ingress objects

-## I have multiple Ingress objects in my cluster.
+## I have multiple ingress objects in my cluster.
 What should I do ?
-- If you don't care about ingress classes, or you have a lot of Ingress objects without any IngressClass configuration, you can run the ingress-controller with the flag `--watch-ingress-without-class=true`.
+- If you have lot of ingress objects without ingressClass configuration, you can run the ingress-controller with the flag `--watch-ingress-without-class=true`.

 ### What is the flag '--watch-ingress-without-class' ?
 - Its a flag that is passed,as an argument, to the `nginx-ingress-controller` executable.
 In the configuration, it looks like this ;